-Figure 12.
-Standard deviations and correlation matrix Corr estimated from the analysis ensemble at time t = 10 yr in the advanced configuration where we observe surface elevation.
+Figure 14.
+Standard deviations and correlation matrix Corr estimated from the analysis ensemble at time t = 10 years in the advanced configuration where we observe surface elevation.
 The matrix Corr has the same structure as B defined by Eq.
-(27).
-Both standard deviations and correlation structures are similar to Fig. 7.
+(28).
+Both standard deviations and correlation structures are similar to Fig. 8.

-- We now compare the ETKF with results obtained with 3D-Var.
-Absolute errors in the ice thickness at r = 0 and in the position of the margins are displayed for both cases in Fig 13.
-As in previous experiments, the ETKF performs better than 3D-Var.
-For example, the absolute error for the ice thickness at the ice divide stays below 60 m after t = 1 yr for the ETKF.
-By contrast, the absolute error for 3D-Var can be up to 125 m.
-The same statement remains valid for the absolute error in the position of the margin, which stays below 8 km for the ETKF after t = 2 yr, yet can be up to 20 km for 3D-Var.
-We remark that, since the background state is smaller than the reference state, 3D-Var does not assimilate all available data.
-Indeed the - algorithm cannot incorporate observations outside the background domain because of the form of the observation operator (see Eq.
-(31)).
-This is not, however, the case for the ETKF, even if the ensemble mean has a smaller domain than the reference domain, since there is at least one member of the ensemble with a bigger domain than that of the reference.
-At the end both approaches show a similar accuracy in the forecast state after time t = 10 yr, showing again the efficiency of both DA schemes.
+3D-Var does not assimilate all available data.
+Indeed, the algorithm cannot incorporate observations outside the background domain because of the form of the observation operator (see Eq.
+32).
+This is not, however, the case for the ETKF, even if the ensemble mean has a smaller domain than the reference domain, since in this case there is at least one member of the ensemble with a bigger domain than that of the reference.
+At the end, both approaches show a similar accuracy in the forecast state after time t=10 years, showing again the efficiency of both DA schemes.